martaaib/TFM_Marta_Ibanez/README.md

 ## Scripts ##
 ### Bioinformatics pipeline ###
+This folder contains all scripts used for the analysis of fastq files from metagenomics samples (Culex sp. & G. affinis)

 | Script file | Description |
 | ----------------------------- | ----------------------- |
 trimmomatic.run | Script used to remove low quality, short reads and overrepresented sequences from fastQ files. |